 And I suppose the bright side of this is we never did get married.

 We’ve been headed in opposite directions, wanting different things.
-He’s become more outwardly social, expanding his group of friends.
-I’ve become engulfed in my blogging journey, happily remaining a homebody.
+He’s become even more outwardly social, expanding his group of friends.
+Meanwhile, I’ve been engulfed in my blogging journey, happily remaining somewhat of a homebody.

 And now, because of this blog, I have something that’s so meaningful to me.
-Something that I created, and is mine alone.
+Something I created, that is mine alone.
 I’m no longer just sitting on the sidelines, cheering others on.
 Or providing support in the background, while someone else is following their dreams, or pursuing their passions.